Rennellese language: Reduplication

-Loan words

-Due to Rennellese's long contact with the English language, there are a few loan words from English still used today.

 Endangerment

 Materials

 There are many valuable resources that have been created to help maintain the language including a dictionary, and multiple books primarily written by Samuel H. Elbert.
 Elbert, along with several other researchers, dedicated an entire website to the people of Rennell and Bellona, called Bellona.dk.
 Rennellese is also the official language of Rennell and Bellona Province.
 With an official status in their country, the Rennellese have begun opening schools and other domains for the language to be used.
 The only problem is that some of these materials are from the 1960s–1990s, and are old and hard to come by.

 Vitality

 Rennellese is classified as a developing language.
 The number of speakers is only about 4,000 but there is use and intergenerational transmission of the language, allowing it to grow.
 Rennellese is used as a first language by the majority of the people of Rennell and Bellona.
 It serves many purposes, being used in education, business, and socializing (Ember 2002).
 In the long term, Rennellese may be able to see further growth if more technological material is made to both preserve and spread the language.